muntasir675/ECG-ML-RPi/README.md

 ### Analog Front-End

-The AD8232 single-lead ECG amplifier feeds into a RC filter circuit providing band-pass filtering (~0.5–50 Hz) and centering the baseline to ~1.5v.
+The AD8232 single-lead ECG amplifier feeds into a RC filter circuit providing band-pass filtering (~0.5–50 Hz) and biasing to a baseline of ~1.5v.

 <img src="docs/figures/fig-04-frequency-response.png" width="80%">